William McClure Thomson: Career

+He remained in Sidon until 1857, when he returned to America for two years.

+His magnum opus, The Land and the Book, was first published in 1859, and became one of the bestselling Travelogues of Palestine.

 In 1860 full scale civil war broke out in Lebanon.
 The conflict lasted 60 days and spread to Damascus.
 Thomson supervised the distribution of £30,000 of money, food and clothing amongst the thousands of destitute refugees.
 At a Beirut Mission Meeting on 23 January 1862, he proposed the establishment of a college with Daniel Bliss as its president.
 The Syrian Protestant College was established in 1866 with 16 students.
 This college evolved into the American University of Beirut.
 Theophilus Waldmeier's autobiography states that it was on Thomson's advice, in 1873, that Waldmeier established Brummana High School.